NWA Georgia Tag Team Championship

 The NWA Georgia Tag Team Championship was the top tag team championship in Georgia Championship Wrestling from 1968 to 1980, when it was replaced with the NWA National Tag Team Championship.

 The title was revived in 1998 by Music City Wrestling as the MCW/NWA Georgia Tag Team Championship.
 In 1999, it became the top tag team title in NWA Georgia/Wildside as the NWA Wildside Tag Team Championship, until April 2005, when Wildside closed.
 After the close of NWA Wildside/Anarchy, the Georgia Tag Team Championships were revived by NWA Action.
-With the close of NWA Action in 2016, Georgia Championship Wrestling remerged in late 2020 and revived the titles in 2021.
+With the close of NWA Action in 2016, Georgia Championship Wrestling remerged in late 2020 and revived the titles in 2021.In 2025, Georgia Championship Wrestling dissolved and became Georgia Classic Wrestling and continued recognizing the Georgia Tag Team Championships.